 - Form the salmon mixture into small flat cakes using ¼ cup of the mixture for each cake, about 6 cakes.

-- Sauté for approximately 5 minutes on each side, or until well browned and cooked through.
+- Turn down to medium low, sauté for approximately 5 minutes on each side, or until well browned and cooked through.
 If necessary, add more ghee or oil when you flip them so they don’t stick.

-- Serve warm or at room temperature with avocado cream (optional).
+- Serve Salmon Cakes warm or at room temperature with Avocado Cream if using.